 Self-awareness refers to effectiveness of intelligent capability for customers to predict deterioration in advance, and respond to and deal with it in a timely manner.

-8.3 Dimension of telecom services
+8.3 Dimension of telecom services operations

-To realize the vision of ultra-fast telecom services, requirements for evaluation in terms of services side focus on goals of self-loading, self-marketing and self-provision.
+To realize the vision of fast telecom services operations, requirements for evaluation in terms of services side focus on goals of self-loading, self-marketing and self-provision.

 Self-loading refers to effectiveness of quick service launch capability from design to loading completion.